Mohamed El Gabbas: International career

 He was named to the Egypt squad for a 2010 FIFA World Cup qualifying match against Rwanda and Zambia.
 El-Gabbas was called to the national team more with current Egypt team coach Bob Bradley then before-coach Hassan Shehata.
 He has taken part in numerous friendlies and in World Cup and African Cup qualifiers.

-His last appearance was against Brasil in Doha.
-He did not appear for the national team after then.
+He scored his only goal with his national team in a 2–1 victory over Malawi in a friendly match.
+His last appearance was in a 3–0 win against Tanzania during the 2017 Africa Cup of Nations qualification Group G. He did not appear for the national team after then.